russross/blackfriday/mmark2rfc.md

 AS> there isn't renderer that can output markdown syntax.

 For now the mmark parser will not get any features that makes it backwards compatible with pandoc2rfc.

+# Acknowledgements

+This documents has been modeled after the excellent [kramdown syntax page](http://kramdown.gettalong.org/syntax.html).

 <!-- reference we need to include -->